florian-gierlichs/frontend-challenge/README.md

   - You may run into some problems rendering it correctly...
   - The component is supposed to have a working tab switch to show different content

-## 3. Evaluate code snippet (not ready yet)
+## 3. Code review

-- Please take a look at `src/code-review.ts` and share your thoughts about the code.
+- Please take a look at `src/code-review.ts` and give some feedback on the code.

 ## 4. Unit test